AdamQuadmon/turbopandaforge/apps/website/README.md

 [velite][velite] for **data handling** and [PandaCSS🐼](https://panda-css.com/) for the UI.

+## Features

+### Translations and i18n

+We are using next-intl without routing.
+We leverage a `LOCALE` env variable to set the locale to load.
+This way we can build different languages to different domains.

 ## Steps to config

 - Create a `.env` file similar to [`.env.example`](.env.example).